 The central nervous system consists of the brain, spinal cord and optic nerves.
 MS primarily attacks the coating around nerve cells called myelin.
 The attacks leave spots (called plaques or lesions) that interfere with nerve conduction and produces the symptoms of MS. Symptoms of multiple sclerosis vary depending on the location of lesions.

 Multiple sclerosis affects about 1 in 1,000 people.
-About 450,000 people in United States and Canada are living with multiple sclerosis.
-Although the peak age of diagnosis is between 20 to 50 years old, approximately 2.7 to 5 percent of people are diagnosed before the age of 16, with the majority of these cases diagnosed after the age of 10.
+About 450,000 people in the United States and Canada are living with multiple sclerosis.
+Although the peak age of diagnosis is between 20 to 50 years old, approximately 2.7% to 5% of people are diagnosed before the age of 16, with the majority of these cases diagnosed after the age of 10.

 Multiple sclerosis is more common in women than in men.
 It is more common in Caucasians than in Hispanics or African Americans, and more common in temperate areas of the world away from the Equator.
 It is rare in Asians and other groups.

 The cause of multiple sclerosis is still unknown.
-Researchers believe there is a genetic predisposition that is triggered by some infectious virus or bacteria in the environment.
+Researchers believe there is a genetic predisposition that is triggered by some environmental factor, such as a viral infection.
 That means that MS is not genetically passed down from one generation to the next, like hair color or eye color, but a combination of genes can make one person more susceptible to the disease than another person.
-Subsequently, the average risk of developing multiple sclerosis is 1 in 750 but the risk of a child whose parent has MS is 1 in 40.
+Subsequently, the average risk of developing multiple sclerosis is 1 in 750, but the risk of a child whose parent has MS is 1 in 40.